Workpay icon

 Employees who have worked overtime are eligible for overtime payment.
 This pay is usually paid separately from employees’ basic salary.
 Employers should also consider employee benefits and who is eligible.

-To simplify the payroll calculating process, a payroll calculator can come in handy.
+To simplify the calculating process, a payroll calculator can come in handy.
 Additionally, an automated payroll calculator ensures employers observe compliance with tax laws and regulations, and remit correct salaries.

 How to Process Payroll

-Prepare Employee Payroll Payslips
+Prepare Employee Payslips

-Payroll Processing Tools
+Processing Tools

 A processing tool is a platform that connects to banks and other payment systems, allowing employees to access their salaries.
 These platforms are typically simplified with software, allowing employers to pay salaries on time.